 Find your nearest community larder and opening times.

 Throughout East Ayrshire we work in partnership with a wide range of local community organisations to promote a dignified food approach.
 You can read more about what it means and how to access dignified food on our webpage.

 During the coronavirus pandemic the Larders are a key contact to support the distribution of food in local communities and support those in need.

 East Ayrshire foodbanks

-From Monday 23 March, Ayrshire East Foodbank restricted its service and relocated the main warehouse from Darvel to Kilmarnock.
+From Monday 23 March, Ayrshire East Foodbank restricted its service and moved its main warehouse from Darvel to Kilmarnock.

-Someone will be there to take your donation but should for any reason the door is locked, the contact number will be posted on the door.
+Someone will be there to take your donation but should the door be locked, the contact number will be posted on the door.

-If you would like to make a cash donation to the Foodbank please use the bank account details below:
+If you would like to make a cash donation to the Foodbank please use these bank account details: